- Aging & Longevity

 Begin the day with singing.
-Think of an oldie you used to know—an old hymn if you have morning devotionals, for your first memory exercise.
-If have the song on a CD, play it and sing along, paying attention to make sure you still remember the lyrics.
-If you missed some words, try it again with the intent of improving where you missed the words the first time.
-If you are a churchgoer, use the hymn time to jog your memory.
-Close the hymnbook, look away from the song screen, and let the old memory surprise you.
+Think of an oldie you used to know (an old hymn if you have morning devotionals) for your first memory exercise.
+If you missed some words, try it again with the CD playing or looking at the lyrics (most available online), paying attention to the words you missed the first time.
+In addition, if you are a churchgoer, use the hymn time to jog your memory.
+Close the hymnbook, look away from the song screen, and exercise the old memory.

 Make your shopping list and try to memorize it before you leave the house.
 Make sure you count the number of items you need; then put away the list in your purse or pocket.
 Enjoy the ride to the store and get ready to shop.
 Pick up the items you remember and count to make sure you have everything.
 Look at your list when you think you’re finished.
 Check to see how well your memory power served you.

 If you’re brave enough to attempt two things at once, do some mental arithmetic while you pick up the items on your list.
 Remember four times eight?
-Do the math when you buy 4lbs. of walnuts at $8 per pound, and keep adding (like you used to) as you pick up items.
+Do the math when you buy 4lbs. of walnuts at $8 per pound, and keep adding the money as you add the items.
 See how close you are to the correct amount when the cashier gives you the total.
 If you’re not correct, check the receipt and convince yourself that with a little more effort, you can still do it.

-The next time you have to make a telephone call to someone you call regularly, don’t check the number.
-Even if you have not memorized it, put your fingers over the keypad and try to remember the number.
+The next time you have to make a telephone call to someone you call regularly, try to dial without checking the number.
+Even if you have not memorized it, put your fingers over the keypad.
 It may surprise you that you memorized it unintentionally.
-If you missed a digit or two, make a mental note of the ones you did not remember.
-Say or write the entire phone number then try it this time, next time and again.
-Repeat with other phone numbers.
+If you think you missed a digit or two, check the number then and make a mental note of the ones you did not remember.
+Say or write the entire phone number and make the effort to memorize it.